SirDagen/php-beautiful-numbers/README.md

 echo $zformat->sinum(9.8437291615846E-5, 's');
 ```

-The output looks like this:
+The output looks like this (English, Deutsch):

 ```html
 695 KiB   = 711372 [byte, use binary conversion]